Alcohol Abuse and Alcoholism

 Therapy helps you to recognize alcohol's dangers.
 Education raises awareness of underlying issues and lifestyles that promote drinking.
 In therapy, you work to improve coping skills and learn other ways of dealing with stress or pain.

-Mentoring and Community Help
+Mentoring and Community Help TOP

 Alcoholics Anonymous (AA) helps many people to stop drinking and stay sober.
 Members meet regularly and support each other.
 Your family members may also benefit from attending meetings of Al-Anon.
 Living with an alcoholic can be a painful, stressful situation.